Iron-Hide/nova/vortexor/Readme.md

                                        Figure 1.

-The Vortexor is a new executable that can be deployed on nodes separate from the core Agave validator.
+The Vortexor is a new executable that can be deployed on nodes separate from the core Nova validator.
 It can also be deployed on the same node as the core validator if the node has sufficient performance bandwidth.

 It has the following major components: